-The system is not robust with regard to η -expansion though since all polymorphic parameters must be annotated.
-For example we cannot η -expand poly to λf . poly f since f has a polymorphic type, and we need to write $\lambda(f :: \forall \alpha. \alpha \to \alpha)$. poly f.
+The system is not entirely robust with regard to η -expansion though since all polymorphic parameters must be annotated.
+For example we cannot η -expand poly to λf . poly f since f has a polymorphic type, and we need to write $\lambda(f::\forall\alpha.\ \alpha\to\alpha).\ poly\ f$.

 In HML, we only allow flexible types on let-bindings and cannot pass values of a flexible type as an argument.
 Therefore, we cannot replace let-bindings with a flexible type by lambda abstractions.
 This situation is similar in Hindley-Milner where only let-bindings can have a quantified type scheme and where lambda bindings are restricted to monomorphic types.
+Similarly, in HML only let-bindings can have a flexibly quantified type scheme and lambda bindings are restricted to regular System F types.